skypanther/PiLit/2019CentralCommand/readme.md

 * `animation_type` is one of the valid animations below.
 * `loop_delay` is a number of milliseconds, default is 10.
 Increasing this has the effect of slowing the animation.
 * `hold_time` is a number of milliseconds, default is 50.
 Some animations, such as bounce, pause briefly when the moving light reaches the end of the strip.
 Changing `hold_time` changes this pause.
 Don't set it much above 300-500 ms though, or the animation gets all funky.

+Two special forms of the command are `off` and `reset`.
+Using `off` is the same as setting all LEDs to black and running the solid_color animation -- in other words the strip goes off.
+Using `reset` keeps whatever animation was running going, but resets the loop delay and hold times to their default values.

 **Valid color names:** white, snow, silver, gray, grey, darkgray, darkgrey, black, red, crimson, darkmagenta, darkred, magenta, maroon, orange, orangered, darkorange, yellow, gold, green, lime, darkgreen, forestgreen, cyan, darkcyan, blue, deepskyblue, royalblue, skyblue, darkblue, navy, blueviolet, purple, violet, indigo, darkviolet